 (4) Initial survey of completed construction.

-(A) Upon completion of construction, including grounds and basic equipment and furnishings, a final construction inspection (initial survey) of the facility must be performed by DHS before admitting residents.
-An initial architectural inspection will be scheduled after DHS receives a notarized licensure application , required fee, fire marshal approval, and a letter from an architect or engineer stating that to the best of their knowledge the facility meets the architectural requirements for licensure.
+(A) Upon completion of construction, including grounds and basic equipment and furnishings, a final construction inspection (initial survey) of the facility must be performed by HHSC before admitting residents.
+An initial architectural inspection will be scheduled after HHSC receives a license application through the online portal, required fee, fire marshal approval, and a letter from an architect or engineer stating that to the best of their knowledge the facility meets the architectural requirements for licensure.

-(B) After the completed construction has been surveyed by DHS and found acceptable, this information will be forwarded to the DHS Facility Enrollment Section as part of the information needed to issue a license to the facility.
+(B) After the completed construction has been surveyed by HHSC and found acceptable, this information will be forwarded to HHSC as part of the information needed to issue a license to the facility.
 In the case of additions or remodeling of existing facilities, a revision or modification to an existing license may be necessary.
-The building, including basic furnishings and operational needs, grades, drives, and parking, must essentially be 100% complete at the time of this initial visit for occupancy approval and licensing.
-A facility may accept up to three residents between the time it receives initial approval from DHS and the time the license is issued.
+The building, including basic furnishings and operational needs, grades, drives, and parking, must essentially be 100 percent complete at the time of this initial visit for occupancy approval and licensing.
+A facility may accept up to three residents between the time it receives initial approval from HHSC and the time the license is issued.

-(C) The following documents must be available to DHS's architectural inspecting surveyor at the time of the survey of the completed building:
+(C) The following documents must be available to HHSC’s architectural inspecting surveyor at the time of the survey of the completed building:

 (i) written approval of local authorities as required in subparagraph (A) of this paragraph;